lightSky/InfiniteIndicator/README.md

 - `interval(long)` set interval time of scroll in milliseconds, default is `DEFAULT_INTERVAL`.
-- `direction(int)` set auto scroll direction, default is `RIGHT`.
+- `direction(int)` set scroll direction, default is `RIGHT`.
 - `isLoop(boolean)` set whether still scroll when scroll to the end page,default is true
-- `isDrawIndicator(boolean)`  whether draw indicator,default is true.
 - `isAutoScroll(boolean)`  whether start scroll while notiyDataChange.
 - `scrollDurationFactor(double)` set the factor of scroll duration
 - `isStopWhenTouch(boolean)` whether stop scroll while touching, default is true.
-- `position` set the position of indicator.You can reference `IndicatorConfiguration.IndicatorPosition` enum
+- `position` set the position of indicator.More value,you can reference `IndicatorConfiguration.IndicatorPosition` enum
-- `pageResId` set custome page layout,if your page has imageview and want change it by res,you the id of imageview must is `slider_image` and you sholud provide a iamgeLoader
+- `onPageChangeListener` set click listener to page
 - `imageLoader(ImageLoader)` set the loader engine to load image while page sliding.You can use any image loader library you what,there are several imageloader of Glide ,Picasso and UIL,decide how to load image,is absolutely free.
-- `onPageChangeListener` set click listener to page

 `indicator_type`
-the style enum of Indicator,you can set the `indicator_type` in the xml layout to change the indicator style.
+the style of Indicator,you can set `indicator_type` attribute in the xml layout to change the indicator style.
 - `indicator_default` CirCleIndicator
 - `indicator_anim_circle`  AnimCircleIndicator
-- `indicator_anim_line` is AnimLineIndicator
+- `indicator_anim_line`  AnimLineIndicator

 ## Including In Your Project

-`compile 'cn.lightsky.infiniteindicator:library:1.1.0'`
+`compile 'cn.lightsky.infiniteindicator:library:1.2.0'`

 ## Usage